Seattle Urban Farm Company - Garden trellises and supplies

 View Original

-How to successfully grow basil
+How to grow the best basil

 I love basil.
 I love growing basil, eating basil, looking at basil, thinking about basil, and talking about basil.
 One of the best things about basil is that, while on first blush it may seem like a challenging plant to grow, in reality it is very easy, prolific, and predictable.
 As long as you go about it the right way.